What Palm Trees Are Native To United States (with Pictures)

 Dwarf Palmetto Palm (Sabal minor).
 Photo by Wiki Commons.

-The Dwarf Palmetto Palm, scientific name Sabal minor, is native to the Atlantic Coast, ranging from central Florida north to Monkey Island, North Carolina.
+Dwarf Palmetto Palm, scientific name Sabal minor, has native distribution on the Atlantic Coast from central Florida north to Monkey Island, North Carolina.

-On the Gulf Coast, it can be found stretching from central Florida to central Texas, and Arkansas, extending north to southern Oklahoma and northern Alabama, and reaching southward into Mexico.
+On the Gulf Coast, it can be found expanding from central Florida to central Texas, Arkansas, north to southern Oklahoma, and northern Alabama, all the way south to Mexico.

-This extremely cold-hardy palm naturally thrives in diverse habitats, including floodplains, forests, swamps, and sometimes even in drier areas.
+This extremely cold hardy palm is naturally found in a diversity of habitats, including floodplains, forests, swamps, and sometimes in drier areas.

-It features a short trunk that remains mostly underground and can slowly grow up to 3 feet tall.
-Its fan-shaped leaves are approximately 6 feet long, composed of about 35 leaflets.
+It has a short trunk hidden underground that can slowly grow up to 3 feet tall.
+It has fan-shaped leaves that are about 6 feet long with about 35 leaflets.

 5. Florida silver palm (Coccothrinax argentata)